 We propose to implement a reservation system during the busy season, March through October.
 During these months, you would need a vehicle entry reservations between 7 am and 6 pm daily.
 Between 6 pm and 7 am, you would not need a reservation

 Between November and Feburary, you would not need a reservation at any time.

 We propose a vehicle limit of 2,006 vehicles between 7 am and 6 pm, March through October.
 Outside those times, there would be no limit.

-In that reservation period, only about 3.2 percent of current visitors would have to make other plans, like coming back at another time.
+In that reservation period, only 3.2 percent of current visitors would have to make other plans, like coming back at another time.

 What Might Change?